dongzhuoyao/mxnetgo/README.md

 * a very good starter for research, all you need modify most is the network structure.

+* modularization for specific task, such as image segmentation, pose estimation etc.

 * reproducible, every experient can produce the same result as the paper indicated.

 ## TODO